The inimitable Jennifer Hoffman, Marketing Director at DeepCrawl, came to speak at Optimisey in late 2018.

 You should also check out another great Optimisey talk, Richard Petersen-Hall’s talk on: How to predict organic conversions from search.

-Video of Jen’s talk, slides and a full transcript (any errors mine, not Jen’s) below:
+Now, on to the video of Jen’s talk, slides and a full transcript (usual caveat – any errors mine, not Jen’s):

 Video & Slides